Tax Planning, Representation and Compliance

 We distinguish ourselves by attending to your tax compliance needs between annual appointments and focusing on your tax planning needs.
 We regularly review your structure, activities, documentation, and record-keeping systems to smooth the tax compliance process and assure that actionable information is captured and applied.

 As part of our commitment to client and tax-practitioner awareness and education we write extensively on topics related to our practice service-matrix (and occasionally on topics that are far-afield from it).
-Rather than clutter our service pages with things very few people ever read (OK, we acknowledge - a lot of this stuff is just plain boring to other people), we collect the most current of those writings in our Archive - Library.
+Ask, and we may have written about something you want to know: For example

 Public Policy Analysis and Opinion: "Multi-State Taxation - After Wayfair."